UTexas

 AET 348L.
 Advanced System Engineering.

 Restricted to Arts and Entertainment Technologies majors.
 Study common signals (digital and analogue), data communication protocols, synchronization, show control as well as layout and contingency considerations for professional entertainment systems.
 Three lecture hours a week for one semester, with lab hours as required.
 Offered on the letter-grade basis only.
-Prerequisite: Arts and Entertainment Technologies 329G and 348C.
+Prerequisite: Upper-division standing and Arts and Entertainment Technologies 314.

 AET 350C.
 Advanced Creative Coding.